metehancekic/wireless-fingerprinting/readme.md

 export path_to_config='<path-to-config>'
 ```

-You may change the parameters in config_cfo_channel.json as you wish and run the code afterwards as follows:
+CFO and channel simulation parameters can be set in config_cfo_channel.json.
+The code can then be run using:

 ```bash
 python cfo_channel_training.py